The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 So is The Marshall House Savannah Haunted?

-My Magic 8 Ball says… signs point to yes.
+The Magic 8 Ball says… signs point to yes.

-There’s a pretty decent chance this hotel is actually haunted — mainly due to it’s long and multifaceted history.
+Many folks who believe in all things spooky claim there’s a pretty decent chance this hotel is actually haunted — mainly due to it’s long and multifaceted history.

-Many readers seem to think so, too, and I’ve posted about some of their experiences below.
+A good number of readers seem to think so, too, and I’ve posted about some of their experiences below.

 Visitors and employees who have spent time at The Marshall House also say there have been plenty of unusual occurrences that certainly make it seem haunted.